- Lip lines are small vertical lines that appear directly above the upper lip.

 Just as with other types of wrinkles, one of the main causes of lip lines is natural aging.
 As you age, your body produces less collagen and elastin, two of the main proteins that contribute to youthful looking skin.

 In fact, after your 20th birthday you make about 1 percent less collagen with each passing year.
 As a result, your skin begins to sag, and wrinkles appear.
-Over time, your skin also produces less sweat and oil, which reduces your skin’s natural moisturizers, causing the skin on your face to dry out and wrinkle more easily.
+Over time, your skin on your face to dry out and wrinkle more easily.

 “Lip lines are caused by collagen and elastin degradation that normally occur with age, but there are many causes for these lines, including smoking, sun damage, and aging,” notes Dr. Shaun Patel of Miami Skin and Vein.
 “In the past they have been referred to as ‘smokers’ lines,’ although today I commonly see them in non-smokers.”

 As Dr. Patel points out, smoking is a well-known factor in premature aging (and lip lines), as it reduces blood flow to the skin.
 Solar irradiation, which can include exposure to the sun or use of tanning beds, is one of the major causes of reduced collagen production.
 And exposure to pollution can have the same effect.
 Other factors include dehydration, poor diet, lack of sleep, and overconsumption of alcohol.

 How to prevent lip lines